-- Any exceedence of an acute aquatic life standard. - A 250% exceedence of a chronic aquatic life standard, even if there is only one credible data point. - Any exceedence of an aquatic life standard based on sufficient data to calculate a geometric mean. - Any 50% exceedence of a narrative standard (e.g. sediment levels in an impaired stream reach are determined to be 50% greater than sediment levels of an appropriate reference site). - Any activities that negatively impact habitat by more than 50% (e.g. less than 50% of a stream corridor has adequate riparian habitat when compared to potential or reference condition). - Any activities that negatively impact biological communities by more than 50% (e.g. a fish population reduced to less than 50% of its potential due to sedimentation; or macroinvertebrate communities less than 50% of those in reference waters).
+- A clearly valid, reliable, and relevant exceedence of an acute or chronic aquatic life standard of sufficient magnitude and/or duration to ensure that a "real" impairment exists. - A 50% exceedence of a narrative standard (e.g. sediment levels in an impaired stream reach are determined to be 50% greater than sediment levels of an appropriate reference site). - Activities that negatively impact habitat by more than 50% (e.g. less than 50% of a stream corridor has adequate riparian habitat when compared to potential or reference condition). - Activities that negatively impact biological communities by more than 50% (e.g. a fish population reduced to less than 50% of its potential due to sedimentation; or macroinvertebrate communities less than 50% of those in reference waters).